-Reading of selected portions of the New Testament and instruction in intermediate grammar and syntax.
+Instruction in intermediate grammar and syntax, and reading of selected portions of the New Testament.
 Weekly lab required.
 Prerequisite: BIBL211.
 Spring

-Intermediate Greek I Distance education-intermediate course in Greek to provide a fair working knowledge of the New Testament in the original language.
-Prerequisite: BIBL205V or equivalent.
+Intermediate Greek I

+AU/HSI course-intermediate course in Greek to provide a fair working knowledge of the New Testament in the original language.
+Prerequisite: BIBL205H or equivalent.

-BIBL305 Intermediate Greek II
+Intermediate Greek II

-Distance education course.
+AU/HSI course.
 Continues to refine the student's working knowledge of the New Testament in the original language.
-Prerequisite: BIBL304V or equivalent.
-BIBL304V and 305V together are equivalent to BIBL301, 302, 303.
+Prerequisite: BIBL304H or equivalent.
+BIBL304H and 305H together are equivalent to BIBL212.

-Greek Exegesis

-Application of the principles of koine Greek grammar and syntax to the exegesis of selected passages from the Greek New Testament.
+Greek Exegesis Application of the principles of koine Greek grammar and syntax to the exegesis of selected passages from the Greek New Testament.
 Emphasis placed upon practical and scholarly application of the text.
-Prerequisites: BIBL100, 212.
+Prerequisites: BIBL212, RELB115.
 Fall

-BIBL321 (was BIBL421)
+(Credits)